firogh/notes/kernel/dd.md

 /Documentation/driver-model
 The Linux Kernel Driver Model

+# Contents

+# Device tree
+* What infomation was included in dtb
+HW platform识别，runtime parameter传递以及硬件设备描述
+for platform device init see arch/powerpc/platforms/52xx/media5200.c ppc_init mpc52xx_declare_of_platform_devices
+* How does the device tree subsystem read and parse the dts file?

 #Why DDM?
 The device model was originally intended to make power management tasks easier